APPLICATION DESIGN - PROJECT 1: MOBILE APPLICATION PROPOSAL

 Choose a company that we like and use - we know already/has room for improvements.

-Bring underdogs and bring them up.
+Alternative: Bring underdogs and bring them up.

-Working on an existing company is easier since we have a base, just build on.
+Work on an existing company is easier since we have a base, just build on.

-Design on gut feelings, see reviews (comparisons, what to keep, what to remove).
+Use gut feelings, see reviews (comparisons, what to keep, what to remove).

 1 selected app: research from reviews